schollz/syncdir/README.md

-# syncdir
+    syncdir

     Keep directories in sync. *Experimental, use at your own risk.*

-# License

-MIT
+    Install with

+    go get -u -v github.com/schollz/syncdir/...

+    Run with

+    cd directorytosync && syncdir